gleam-lang/website/cheatsheets/gleam-for-php-users.md

 let name = person.name
 ```

-An important difference to note is there is no OOP in Gleam:
+An important difference to note is there is no Java-Style object-orientation in
-Methods can not be added to types.
+Gleam, thus methods can not be added to types.
+However opaque types exist,
-However opaque types exist, see below.
+see below.

 ### Unions

-PHP generally does not support unions with a few exceptions such as type x or `null` and `Array` or `Traversable`.
+PHP generally does not support unions with a few exceptions such as type x or
+`null` and `Array` or `Traversable`.

 In Gleam functions must always take and receive one type.
 To have a union of
 two different types they must be wrapped in a new custom type.